minprog/info/welkom/install/uv/index.md

 #### Shortcuts

-Because many of your files are in your home directory, you may use a shortcut to get to them.
-The shortcuts are `~` (macOS/Linux) and `$HOME` (Windows PowerShell).
+Because many of your files are in your home directory, there is a shortcut!
+Instead of the full path, you can use `~` (macOS/Linux) or `$HOME` (Windows PowerShell).

-This means that often you can use slightly shorter paths to the same location:
+This means that you can use slightly shorter paths to the same location:

 - `~/Documents/UvA/intro` (macOS/Linux)
 - `$HOME\Documents\UvA\intro` (Windows)